 In our first blog post in this series, we talked about our “why” for these posts.

 Through our many years of experience in the industry, we’ve seen what can happen when customers fail to consider different bag styles and default to one without thinking about their product’s unique needs.

 We also know that choosing the correct bag style is a significant undertaking, and we’re happy to help.
 Whether you’re thinking the Sachet Style bag would be a good fit, or you’re leaning towards one of the many other bag style options available to you, we are here to support you throughout your decision-making process.

 For many, the Sachet Style Package is a great choice.
 Especially if you package small quantities of your product and want an aesthetically-pleasing design, this bag style might be the right fit.

-If you want to learn more about running Sachet Style packages on your Rovema VFFS bagger, or if you want to invest in a Rovema VFFS machine with capabilities of producing these types of bags, please reach out to us here.
+If you want to learn more about running Sachet Style packages on your Rovema VFFS bagger, or if you want to invest in a Rovema VFFS machine as your 3 side seal pouch making machine, please reach out to us here.